mozmark/ringleader/doc/service_commands.md

 Types:
 ------

-Ringleader supports the substitution of certain objects with data extracted from another.
+PnH supports the substitution of certain objects with data extracted from another.
 This can be useful when data is expected in a particular format but a service has already been defined to return something else.

 At present, 2 types are supported; expression types and template types: